ERZehr/SeniorDesign/LED_Matrix/LED_Matrices_No_Bloat/README.md

 # _LED_Matrices_No_Bloat_

 ## Code Usage
 Designed for ESP32 chips, specifically tested on the ESP32-WROOM-based DOIT DevKit v1.
-Libary builds in Windows 10/11 VSCode using the ESP-IDF extension.
+Library builds in Windows 10/11 VSCode using the ESP-IDF extension.
 Listed below are the requirements for a good build.

 ## Build Instructions